-That being the case, it is quite shocking to know that 22% of startups fail miserably due to poor marketing efforts.
+That is why it is alarming, yet not surprising, that 22% of startups fail purely due to poor marketing decisions.

 With around a decade of experience in the startup ecosystem, here I’m trying to bring out the biggest marketing mistakes of startup entrepreneurs especially in the SaaS domain that could very well lead to the downfall of their institution.

-A smooth workflow is the foundation of a successful marketing campaign or any business process for that matter.
+A smooth workflow is the foundation of a successful saas marketing campaign or any business process, for that matter.
 It’s no secret!
-But multiply the above statement by 100 and you get to know how important it is for a start-up to ensure a hassle-free workflow.
+But multiply the above statement by 100, and you get to know how important it is for a start-up to ensure a hassle-free workflow.

 As a startup, you need to grow consistently to establish your mark in the industry and when that’s the case you can’t afford many roadblocks in your work except in the initial setup and training phase.

-Being a startup entrepreneur you should be able to create a path for your marketing team that requires minimum dependency on you or any other team until really needed.
+Being a startup entrepreneur, you should be able to create a path for your marketing team that requires minimal dependency on you or any other team until really needed.

-Always try to avoid that period of wait for transitioning work from one to another by creating unwanted dependencies on someone or something.
+Always try to avoid that period of waiting for transitioning work from one to another by creating unwanted dependencies on someone or something.

-Let’s take an instance that I often came across.
+Let’s take an instance that I often come across.

 This is when I used to provide content marketing services to a client.
-As a marketer, we know the best about the placement of blog posts, infographics, web content, etc. because we are the ones who curate it.
+As marketers, we know the best about the placement of blog posts, infographics, web content, etc., because we are the ones who curate it.

 However, I was often not given access to CMS like WordPress to place the content the way it should be.
 The client’s team would place it themselves.
 I would send the content to their team and had to wait until it gets updated in the CMS.

-Ultimately it would cause a lot of dependencies and later confusion.
+Ultimately, it would cause a lot of dependencies and later confusion.
 Not only would the whole process get slowed down, but the marketing campaign as such would lose its effect.
-I would then have to sit on multiple calls with the client to set things the way it was initially planned which would still not be as effective as it should have been.
+I would then have to sit on multiple calls with the client to set things the way they were initially planned, which would still not be as effective as it should have been.

-Just imagine how much time and effort could have been saved if this dependency was eliminated.
+Just imagine how much time and effort could have been saved if this dependency had been eliminated.
 It would have resulted in a seamless and productive workflow.

 Entrepreneurs often get indulged in the race to make everything perfect on the very first try that they often forget the reality; there is nothing called perfect and definitely not the first time!

-Most often, start-up owners spend days perfecting the marketing efforts especially when it comes to content.
-They want everything from A-Z of the content flawless and engaging for the audience.
+Most often, start-up owners spend days perfecting the marketing efforts, especially when it comes to saas content marketing.
+They want everything from A-Z of the content to be flawless and engaging for the audience.

 Days and sometimes weeks are spent on rework and approval procedures of the content in order to make it perfectly desirable for the audience.